 It’s impossible to broadly characterize the safety of the nootropics market as a whole, but there is a classic combination of crucial factors that significantly impact safety: the individual and the particular nootropic.

-Like all drugs, nootropics perform differently for different users, and issues like age, pre-existing conditions, other drugs being taken, and even unique body chemistry can play a big role in both the efficacy and safety of nootropics.
+Like all drugs, nootropics perform differently for different users, and issues like age, pre-existing conditions, other drugs being taken, and even unique body chemistry can play a significant role in both the efficacy and safety of nootropics.

 The danger hasn’t been unequivocally proven, but it is widely believed that taking certain nootropics before the brain is fully developed could have lasting adverse effects on a broad range of cognitive functions.

 While prescription psychostimulants are typically used to safely treat a variety of medical disorders ranging from ADHD to sleep disorders and depression, they are also among the drugs most commonly used off-label as nootropics.
-A number of non-prescription nootropics, including aniracetam, phenylpiracetam, and adrafinil also have psychostimulant properties.
+Some non-prescription nootropics, including phenylpiracetam, oxiracetam, and adrafinil also have psychostimulant properties.

 Psychostimulants work by modulating the production and release of dopamine, norepinephrine, and other important neurotransmitters, and some research suggests that upsetting the natural balance of these brain chemicals during the developmental years might disrupt the maturation of the prefrontal cortex and have lasting behavioral consequences.

-In addition, research indicates that early use of psychostimulants may have a lasting adverse effect on neuroplasticity or the changes in neural connections that occur when we learn or experience new things.
+Research also indicates that early use of psychostimulants may have a lasting adverse effect on neuroplasticity or the changes in neural connections that occur when we learn or experience new things.